jacarou/computer-networking/README.md

 Each workshop is organized in a separate folder, containing the files related to its development.
 The structure is as follows:

-1. **Requirements Description**: PDF file containing the guidelines for the workshop.
+1. **Requirements Description**: Document in `.pdf` format containing the guidelines for the workshop.
 2. **Network Design**: Network diagram in `.pkt` format (Packet Tracer).
 3. **Workshop Report**: Document in `.pdf` format with the workshop's development, design explanation, and technical decisions.
 4. **Other Files**: Any other files that facilitate the understanding of the workshop.